 In this blog post, you will learn how to make chicken bone broth.

 Classic chicken bone broth is made with a combination of chicken bones, onions, seasoning, and garlic.
-Incorporating it into your diet is a great way to improve the flavour and richness of your other dishes while being incredibly nutritious for your health and maintaining your immune system.
+Incorporating it into your dishes like this Chicken Stir-Fry recipe, and diet is a great way to improve the flavour and richness of your other dishes while being incredibly nutritious for your health and maintaining your immune system.

 What’s the difference?!